 - Perform their own roles

-A professional coach provides a safe space where clients can be honest about shortcomings.
+A professional coach provides a safe space where employees can be honest about shortcomings.
 The coach can leverage that honesty to carefully and thoughtfully challenge employees to work on weaknesses and amplify strengths.

 The Benefit of Professional Business Coaching

 While employees face increasingly rapid and volatile change, leaders and employees desperately need space to see the bigger picture.
-Coaching sessions create that space by allowing your team to step back, reflect, regather and connect to their strengths.
+Great coaching journeys and sessions create that space by allowing leaders and employees to step back, reflect, regather and connect to their strengths.

 The external guidance brings light to new perspectives, skills, and behaviors and stimulates problem-solving to achieve goals.
-It keeps your team intellectually fit by provoking deeper thought on the directions and needs of the organization.
-This headspace and thought imbue the confidence to make tough choices and navigate the ambiguity of modern work life.
+It keeps the employees intellectually fit by provoking deeper thought on the directions and needs of the organization.
+This headspace imbue the confidence to make tough choices and navigate the ambiguity of modern work life.

 What Sports Coaching Does Better than Business Management